IoannisKansizoglou/Deep-Feature-Space/README.md

-The values of the feature vector and the classes weights can also be loaded from a local file.
+The values of the feature vector and the classes weights can also be loaded from a local file.<br>